wayfair-incubator/cloud-functions-buildkite-plugin/README.md

 ### `cloud_function_directory` (required, string)

-The directory in your repository where are you storing the schemas for your tables and views.
+The directory in your repository where are you storing the code files for cloud function.

 Example: `wf-gcp-project/function-1`